Which landforms result from moving or melting ice?

-When a glacier loses the ability to transport material depositional landforms are formed.
-As ice melts the material it is transporting is deposited on the ground.
-As a glacier moves material being transported in its base that has been plucked from the bedrock can be dropped.
+When a glacier loses the ability to transport material, depositional landforms are formed.
+As the ice melts, the material it is transporting is deposited on the ground.
+As a glacier moves, material being transported in its base that has been plucked from the bedrock can be dropped.
 This could be because it gets stuck behind obstacles on the floor, such as a band of hard rock.
 Most of the material that is deposited is till.
-Where ice has melted and retreated we see drumlins and moraines.
+Where ice has melted and retreated, we see drumlins and moraines.

 Moraines are piles of rock debris.
 There are several types of moraine, each with its own shape.
 These are: